50 Interesting & Fun Facts About Illinois State to Know Visual Story

 Chicago railroad tracks are set on fire

-As a big city, public transportation is a necessity to get around Chicago.
-Many people...
+As a big city, public transportation is necessary to get around Chicago.
+Many people take...

 CATEGORY 5 - FACT 5